← Back to home Legal

 6. Cookies and tracking

-The Murmur desktop application does not use cookies, advertising identifiers, fingerprinting, or any form of tracking.
+Neither the Murmur desktop application nor the Chrome extension uses cookies, advertising identifiers, fingerprinting, or any form of tracking.
 The marketing website (this page) is served as static files and does not set tracking cookies.

 7. Children's privacy

 Murmur is not directed at children under 13, and we do not knowingly process information about children.
-Because we operate no servers and collect no information, we have no records to delete; if you are a parent or guardian who needs help removing data from your child's local installation, simply uninstall Murmur or delete the application's data folder.
+Because we operate no servers and collect no information centrally, we have no records to delete; a parent or guardian who needs help removing data from a child's local installation can clear the local recents history from the side panel and then uninstall the extension or application.

 8. Security

-Because Murmur stores nothing on our side, requests to access, correct, or delete personal data are handled by you directly: open the application data folder and remove the files you want gone.
-For data held by Groq or Google, contact those providers using the channels they publish.
+Because Murmur stores nothing on our side, requests to access, export, correct, or delete personal data are handled by you directly:

 10. Changes to this policy